Automattic/themes/ueno/readme.txt

 == Description ==

 Ueno is suitable for any kind of blog or website.
 It has an opinionated default style and two alternative style variations.
+Ueno was inspired by Japanese kimono patterns and designs attributed to Ueno Seikō.

 == Changelog ==